maangaipuncture/mobile-portfolio/README.md

 # mobile-portfolio
-Made a portfolio website for mobile devices.
-Consists of three pages and the second page is scrollable.
-Trying to improve with every design 🥸
+check out the website link to view the mockup design on figma.